 In an effort to make the tour an enjoyable experience for all, we want to remind you that, in many cases, these homes have very limited access for disabled persons.
-For your comfort and the protection of the homes, we suggest that you refrain from wearing shoes with hard soles.
-High heel shoes, strollers, photography and smoking are not permitted inside the tour properties.
+For your comfort and the protection of the homes, we suggest you refrain from wearing shoes with hard soles.
+High heel shoes, strollers, photography, and smoking are not permitted inside properties.

-Portable toilets and a restroom trailer will be located at The Tucker House and a portable toilet will be located next to the Oakwood Common.
-Locations are marked on the map in the center of the tour ticket.
+Portable toilets and a restroom trailer will be located at The Tucker House and a portable toilet will be located next to The Oakwood Common.
+Comfort station locations are marked on the map in the tour ticket.
 Use of tour home restrooms is not permitted.

 Parking is available at the State Government parking lots #14 and #35 bounded by Blount, Polk and North Streets (reserved status only applies weekdays).
-Overflow parking may also be available in the Medical Society parking lot located behind Side Street Restaurant on Bloodworth Street.tour map
+Overflow parking may also be available in the North Carolina Medical Society parking lot located behind Side Street Restaurant on Bloodworth Street.

-Tour parking is also available along most streets of Oakwood, however, please be aware that on-street parking is limited and occupied by Oakwood residents as most homes do not have garages - a modern addition to houses.
+Tour parking is also available along most streets of Historic Oakwood; however, please be aware on-street parking is limited and occupied by Oakwood residents, as most homes do not have garages.